Zuikyo/ZIKRouter/README.md

 ```
 </details>

 Use `required protocol` and `provided protocol` to perfectly decouple modules, adapt interface and declare dependencies of the module.
+And you don't have to use a public header to manage those protocols.

 You need to connect required protocol and provided protocol.
 For more detail, read [Module Adapter](Documentation/English/ModuleAdapter.md).